This page provides best practices for optimizing query performance in CockroachDB.

 INSERT ON CONFLICT on tables with no secondary indexes

-UPSERT statement instead of the
+UPSERT statement instead of

-INSERT ON CONFLICT statement.
+INSERT ON CONFLICT DO UPDATE.
 Whereas

-indexes, there is no performance difference between
+If the table has a secondary index, there is no performance difference between

 Bulk-insert best practices